-instructor would bring this forward to the nursing faculty meeting for discussion. - Student feedback reports are No changes needed at this time. home steering committee minutes received every semester, and course reports are reviewed every semester by faculty to determine what improvement need to be made for the following semester.
+3 by the instructor.
+If there are major changes proposed, the instructor would bring this forward to the nursing faculty meeting for discussion.
+Student feedback reports are No changes needed at this time.
+Evaluation data fostering ongoing improvement BSN at home steering committee minutes received every semester, and course reports are reviewed every semester by faculty to determine what improvement need to be made for the following semester.
 Faculty will continue to complete their course reports and review their course student feedback to determine improvements needed for the courses.
-Nursing faculty meeting minutes Course See faculty minutes to review the major changes made because of reviewing of this evaluation data. steering committee minutes Nursing faculty meeting minutes home steering committee minutes Nursing faculty meeting minutes Course BSN at home steering committee minutes Nursing faculty meeting minutes Course Course Student feedback reports are received every semester, and course reports are reviewed every semester by faculty to determine what improvement need to be made for the following semester.
-See faculty minutes to review the major changes made because of reviewing of this evaluation data.
+Nursing faculty meeting minutes See faculty minutes to review the major changes made because of reviewing of this evaluation data.
+Course reports